 The Prime Minister of Ethiopia, Meles Zenawi, has died after 20 years as the head of the Ethiopian government.
-In the photo above, from 2008, he is seen with Dr. Eleni Zaude Gebremedhin, outgoing CEO of the Ethiopia Commodity Exchange [ECX], the governing body that controls coffee export from Ethiopia.
-More on Zenwai’s passing from Coffee Poltics:
+More on Zenwai’s passing from Coffee Politics:

 Mr. Meles earned praise abroad for improvements in the economy, education and health care.
 But human rights groups sharply criticized him for various abuses, including restrictions on independent media.

 Under Mr. Meles, Ethiopia fought a border war with Eritrea and sent troops to Somalia to fight Islamist militants.
 Ethiopia and Eritrea fought from 1998 to 2000 in a conflict that killed more than 70,000 people.
 Tension between the two countries remained high.